The Martingale Wharf:

 Downtown Portsmouth location steeped in tradition

-As one of three full-service restaurants in a newly constructed building, Martingale Wharf waterfront dining may be a relative newcomer to the Portsmouth restaurant landscape, but the 99 Bow Street property it resides on has been a downtown landmark for more than a century.
+Martingale Wharf waterfront dining is a staple to the Portsmouth restaurant landscape and the 99 Bow Street property it resides on has been a downtown landmark for more than a century.
 Considering it is in closer proximity to the water than any other downtown building, it’s easy to see why.
 And with the largest deck for al fresco dining in all of Portsmouth, the tradition of the property has never been so vibrant.

 Documented history of the historic Martingale Wharf building dates back to September 14, 1892, when the 99 Bow St. property was deeded from Benjamin Webster to Andrew P. Preston.
 The Preston Laboratory soon opened for business, preparing and mixing medicines and dry goods that were distributed throughout the Seacoast area.